EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/04_data-persistence.md

 content_title: "2.4: Data Persistence"
 link_text: "2.4: Data Persistence"
 ---

 To learn about data persistence, write a simple smart contract that functions as an address book.
-While this use case isn't very practical as a production smart contract for various reasons, it's a good contract to start with to learn how data persistence works on EOSIO without being distracted by business logic that does not pertain to eosio's `multi_index` functionality.
+While this use case might not be very practical as a production smart contract, it's a good contract to start with to learn how data persistence works on EOSIO
 ## Step 1: Create a new directory
 Earlier, you created a contract directory, navigate there now.